Chapter 65:

 “Oh?”

 “Yes,” He cleared his throat.
-“It went, ‘Oracle, hear me.
+“Message begins, ‘Oracle, hear me.
 Your appearance has jeopardized the fragile balance of this world.
-No matter how hard you try, you will interfere again and again.
+No matter how hard you try, you will interfere time and again.
 Remember that you walk the fine line between bettering and burning this whole world.
-Do not waste the opportunity Ishara has given you, Tahvin.”
+Do not waste the opportunity Ishara has given you, Tahvin.'
+End message.”

-“So yeah,” He finished.
+“So yeah,” The small man finished.
 “I hope that makes sense, and I guess, don’t screw it up?”

-“Thanks.”
-I replied as the man stepped close to me and put a card into my hand.
+“Thanks,” I replied, watching as the figure drew even closer to me before placing a card into my hand.
+"What's this?"

 Glancing down, I read the name across the front.
-The name of his shop, The Bread and Crumble Patisserie.
+It was the name of his shop, The Bread and Crumble Patisserie.
 And, in the corner, his name.
 Basil Seed.

 “Why don’t you swing by our shop in Fallowfield next week.
 Bring this in and ask for your ‘free yummy with a side of delish.’
 Then we can discuss those fine grains of yours, my lad.”